lorcann/lorcann/README.md

-- 👋 Hi, I’m @lorcann
+👋 Hi, I’m @lorcann
-- 👀 I’m interested in ...
-Web Design & Development, WordPress, Game Development hobbyist
+- 👀 I’m interested in web development, SEO optimisation, and combining tech with the equine industry.
+I also have a strong passion for illustration and animation.
-- 🌱 I’m currently learning ...
-Python
+- 🌱 I’m currently expanding my knowledge in Python and exploring new frameworks and tools for WordPress.
-- 💞️ I’m looking to collaborate on ...
-Not sure
+- 💞️ I’m looking to collaborate on innovative web projects, especially those in the equine space, or any projects that bridge technology with art and design.
-- 📫 How to reach me ... lorcannolan2020@protonmail.com
+- 📫 How to reach me: lorcanirl@proton.me